Colin Wynter QC

 Other notable cases include:

-- Aspen Insurance UK Ltd v Adana Construction Ltd EWHC 1568 (Comm) - claim involving construction of public liability and product liability wordings and their inter-relationship in a combined contractors' liability policy.
+- Aspen Insurance UK Ltd v Adana Construction Ltd Lloyd's Rep IR 656 - claim involving construction of public liability and product liability wordings and their inter-relationship in a combined contractors' liability policy.

 - Brown-Quinn v Equity Syndicate 1 WLR 1740, CA; test case concerning an insured's right to choose his/her own lawyer under legal expenses insurance contracts.